manuelclavel/vgupe2020/day12.md

 the sport center are closed.
 2. Sport centers can fix their own opening hours, for each day of the week.
-The "default" opening hours are still 7am to 21pm, everyday of the week.
+The "default" opening hours are still 7am to 9pm, everyday of the week.
 E.g., "Hanoi#001" opens on Mondays at 7am and closes at 9pm,
 but on Saturdays it opens at 9am and closes at 11pm.
-"Hanoi#002", on the other hand, opens on Mondays at 6am and close at 8pm, and on Saturdays it follows the "default" schedule: that is, from 7am to 21pm.
+"Hanoi#002", on the other hand, opens on Mondays at 6am and close at 8pm, and on Saturdays it follows the "default" schedule: that is, from 7am to 9pm.
 3. Sport centers can also fix their own "minimum length-of-playing" (i.e, the shortest length of time a player can book).
 E.g., "Hanoi#001" sets as 45 minutes the "minimum length-of-playing",
 while "Hanoi#002" sets as 60 minutes the "minimum length-of-playing".
+4. The "maximum length-of-playing" for all sport centres is 90 minutes.

 Moreover,
 4. Clients should be able to quickly check/browse:
 - For each sport center, the **applicable holidays**.
 - For each sport center, for each day of the week, the **opening hours**.
-- For each sport center, the "minimum length-of-playing".
+- For each sport center, the "minimum length-of-playing" and the "maximum length-of-playing".

 ### Task:
 - Adapt your application to the new requirements.